maverick8675309/seaid-framework/README.md

+# 🧠 SEAID Framework
-# Scalable Explainable Artificial Intelligence and Deep Learning Framework (SEAID)
+## Scalable Explainable Artificial Intelligence and Deep Learning Framework for Educational Decision Support

-*A modular framework for predicting, explaining, and supporting student success through machine learning, deep learning, and explainable artificial intelligence.*
+*A scalable, explainable artificial intelligence framework for educational decision support that integrates machine learning, deep learning, and explainable AI into a reusable architecture for higher education.*

 ---